 The official answer from the Health and Safety Executive (HSE) is:

 “It is an employer’s duty to protect the health, safety and welfare of their employees and other people who might be affected by their business.
 Employers must do whatever is reasonably practicable to achieve this.”

 This gives you the impression that employers are the only ones with duties.

-We all have a responsibility for health and safety, not just the employer to succeed.
+But the truth is we all have a responsibility for health and safety.
 We need each other to create an environment that benefits both parties, not just one.

 The main set of regulations in health and safety are the Management of Health and Safety at Work Regulations 1999.